BurritoBlankets/SHA256/README.md

     }
 ```

-# Make Padding
+### Make Padding
 To ensure that SHA256 is  collision resistant; no two diffrent inputs returns the same value, the algorithm incorperates a padding function.
 The padding process for SHA256 is broken down into four parts.
 The first part consists of the binary message.
 Following this, a bit of value '1' is then appended to the padded message.
 After, a Zeros Padding of length 𝓀 is then appended.
-Lastly, the final 64 bits are reserved for the message bit length (𝓁).
+Lastly, the final 64 bits are reserved for the binary representation of the message bit length (𝓁).

-The equation provided by FIPS 180-4 5.1.1 equation can be re-written to determine the value of 𝓀.
+The equation provided by [FIPS 180-4 5.1.1](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf#page=18&zoom=auto,-19,549) equation can be re-written to determine the value of 𝓀.

 $$𝓁 + 1 + 𝓀 \equiv 448 \bmod{512}$$